wei-lin-liao/Computer-Vision-and-Image-Processing/Image-Enhancement/README.md

 ---

+「 Alpha trimmed filtering 」

+step (1) Size of mask is 3 x 3 ( Same value as edge padding )

+step (2) Sort the value of mask , and delete the max and min two value .

+step (3) Calculate the mean value of mask as the output of central pixel.

-「 Homomorphic filter and Alpha trimmed filter」
+「 Homomorphic and Alpha trimmed filtering 」

 step (1) Transform image RGB to HSV , and get the ln values of V components.